Academic Support Services

 How to Apply for the McNair Program

-Interested students must complete an application form, which includes an essay describing academic and career objectives as well as tentative plans for research.
+Interested students must complete the application form, which includes an essay describing academic and career objectives as well as tentative plans for research.
 The student must also ask two faculty members to submit recommendation forms.

 Program Requirements for Students